OpenDRR/model-factory/docs/schemas.md

 - ### psra_{P/T}
 	- #### Notes
-		- Various source psra tables for the each province/territory
+		- Schema to store various source psra tables for the each province/territory.
+In total there are 12 psra_{P/T} schemas, where {P/T} represents the province/territory 2 character abbreviations (pruid) used by Statistics Canada.
 		- Tables count: 22
 	- #### Tables
         - Aggregate curves/average losses tables at various quantiles.